jeremykeen/vagrant-splunk/README.md

 ### Launch Splunk
 After the installation has completed, simply point your web browser to http://192.168.50.21:8000 to login in to Splunk

+# Roadmap
+Fully integrated option with ScaleIO deployment.

+-ScaleIO deploys, then Splunk with volumes already provisioned and mapped to configure default splunk indexes on ScaleIO volume(s)